-The single-authority model is relevant for many resource allocation contexts, such as the medical resource allocation problem of a hospital.
+The single-authority model is relevant for many resource allocation contexts, such as the medical resource allocation problem of a hospital and the allocation of (homogeneous) government jobs to candidates.
 However, in other settings such as school or university admissions, multiple authorities must decide upon their admissions policies and rules.
 In this section, we generalize our single authority model to a setting with multiple authorities.
 We define stability in this setting and show that there is a unique stable allocation.
-Moreover, we show that a mechanism is consistent with stability if and only if it coincides with the single-authority-optimal APM.
+Moreover, we show that a mechanism is consistent with stability if and only if it coincides with the single-authority-optimal APM from Theorem 1.
 We then consider a model where agents sequentially apply to the authorities, who decide which agents to admit.
 We show that the optimal APM is a dominant strategy.
 Moreover, we show that in any equilibrium in which authorities use the optimal APM, the resulting allocation corresponds to the unique stable matching of the economy.
 Taken together, our results provide cooperative (stability) and non-cooperative (dominance) foundations for recommending the use of APM in multi-authority settings.